smeyerre/linux-config/README.md

 # linux-config

-Sets up new computer after a Arch linux (installation)[https://wiki.archlinux.org/title/Installation_guide].
+Sets up new computer after an Arch linux installation.
-Look at the (migration guide)[https://wiki.archlinux.org/title/Migrate_installation_to_new_hardware] for more information.
+Look at the [migration guide](https://wiki.archlinux.org/title/Migrate_installation_to_new_hardware) for more information.

 Automatically configures:
 - pacman packages